Chris Watts Sentenced To Five Life Sentences Without The Possibility Of Parole

 Watts received five life sentences without the possibility of parole, according to reports by Denver 7 News.

 By making the guilty plea on November 6 to three counts of first-degree murder, the 33-year-old Watts was able to avoid the death penalty.
 Watts admitted guilt in the deaths of the 34-year-old Shan’ann, 4-year-old Bella, and 3-year-old Celeste.
-Shann’ann was 15 weeks pregnant with a boy to be named Nico when she was killed.
+Shan’ann was 15 weeks pregnant with a boy, to be named Nico, when she was killed.

-Along with the charges of first-degree murder, Watts also pleaded guilty to two counts of murdering a child, one count of unlawful termination of a pregnancy and three counts of tampering with a deceased human body, according to the report by People.
+Along with the charges of first-degree murder, Watts also pleaded guilty to two counts of murdering a child, one count of unlawful termination of a pregnancy, and three counts of tampering with a deceased human body, according to the report by People.

-While Watts has managed to avoid a death sentence with his guilty plea, as part of the deal with Colorado prosecutors he will still face the possibility of life in prison without the possibility of parole.
+While Watts has managed to avoid a death sentence with his guilty plea, as part of the deal with Colorado prosecutors he will still face a likelihood of life in prison — without the possibility of parole.

 Prosecutors have also announced that they will be releasing more information about the case following the sentencing.